rbadrinath/FCP/SCRIPT/SCRIPT.md

     * Now you right click on "Raw" (just above the first line of the program) and then select the "Save as" menu item to save the file on your local computer.
-    * {\em An alternate is to click the "Copy" icon (Two overlapping squares) and save to ( ie paste into) a local file using an editor like vim or gedit.}
+    * _An alternate is to click the "Copy" icon (Two overlapping squares) and save to ( ie paste into) a local file using an editor like vim or gedit._
     * You will need to download files often so feel comfortable using this procedure
   * Take an existing file and copy it to create a new file.	cp f1 f2
     * Rename the file using mv   				mv f2 f3